-- 1. Score Players must call the score prior to each serve. - 2.
-Foot Faults A player may warn his/her opponent that the opponent has committed a flagrant foot fault.
+- 1. Score Players must call the score prior to each serve. - Foot Faults A player may warn his/her opponent that the opponent has committed a flagrant foot fault.
 If the foot faulting continues, the player may alert the site director. - 3.
 Service calls in doubles The receiver's partner should call the service line, and the receiver should call the sideline and the center service line.
-Either partner may call a ball that they clearly see. - 4.
-Service calls by the serving team Neither the server nor partner shall make a fault call on the first service even if they think it is out because the receiver may be giving the server the benefit of the doubt. - 5.
-Receiver readiness The receiver should make no effort to return a serve when they are not ready.
-If a player attempts to return a serve, it is presumed that they are ready. - 6.
-Delays during service When there is a delay between the first and second serves: - The server gets one serve if they were the cause of the delay; - The server gets two serves if the delay was caused by the receiver or if there was outside interference. - 7.
+Either partner may call a ball that he/she clearly sees. - 4.
+Service calls by the serving team Neither the server nor his/her partner shall make a fault call on the first service even if they think it is out because the receiver may be giving the server the benefit of the doubt. - 5.
+Receiver readiness The receiver should make no effort to return a serve when he/she is not ready.
+If a player attempts to return a serve, it is presumed that he/she is ready. - 6.
+Delays during service When there is a delay between the first and second serves: - The server gets one serve if he/she was the cause of the delay; - The server gets two serves if the delay was caused by the receiver or if there was outside interference. - 7.
 Service let calls Any player can call a service let. - 8.
 Players are not allowed to stand in the receiving court during service.
 Additionally, a receiver's partner shall not: - Move in or around the receiving box, causing a distraction; - Wave equipment in and out of the receiving box, causing a distraction. - 9.
 Rectifying mistakes The general rule is that errors are rectified as soon as they are discovered but not during play, and points remain.
-If a server serves from the wrong court, the point stands and they serve the next point from the proper court.
-If in doubles, the wrong person serves, the game stands and their partner serves the next game for thier side.
+If a server serves from the wrong court, the point stands and he/she serves the next point from the proper court.
+If in doubles, the wrong person serves, the game stands and his/her partner serves the next game for his/her side.
 If discovered during the game, the partner whose turn it is to serve, takes over. - 10.
 Discarding a second ball The server's discarding of a second ball may constitute a deliberate hindrance.
 If the receiver asks the server to stop discarding the ball, then the server shall stop the practice.